Lee Chi Ho: Meizhou Hakka

 Lee joined China League One club Meizhou Hakka in 2015 after the second round of 2018 FIFA World Cup qualification.
 He had his contract terminated by mutual consent in May 2017 due to the pregnancy of his wife.

 Eastern

 In July 2017, Lee re-joined Eastern.

 Happy Valley

 On 15 August 2018, Hong Kong First Division club Happy Valley confirmed Lee as one of their signings for the upcoming season.

 International career

-On 8 October 2000, Lee made his international debut for Hong Kong when Hong Kong beat Singapore by 1–0 in a friendly match.
+On 8 October 2000, Lee made his international debut for the Hong Kong national team when Hong Kong beat Singapore by 1–0 in a friendly match.

 On 25 September 2012, Lee announced his retirement from international football.
 However, soon after the announcement the departure of head coach Ernie Merrick, Lee has returned to international football with his fellows in South China.

-Having 70 international caps in total, Lee is one of the most capped players in the Hong Kong national football team.
+Having 70 international caps in total, Lee is one of the most capped players in the Hong Kong national team.